baileysitz/Resume/README.md

 ######Portland, Maine | baileysitz@gmail.com | 207-491-3213

-##EXPERIENCE
-####BROADWAY GARDENS | SUMMER 2016
->Process payment by cash, credit, or gift card as well as opening and closing of register.
-Answer questions regarding products and maintain current knowledge on constantly changing plant selection.
-Suggest items based on customer’s specific needs and advice based on their plants and their required upkeep.
-Learning new skills on plant care and the intricacies of gardening and landscaping.

-####AMY ALWARD AGENCY | MAY 2015 - MAR 2016
->Licensed insurance agent at Allstate’s number one ‘Best In Company’ 2015.
-Required speed, attention to detail, customer service, multitasking and problem solving skills.
-Interviewed clients to customize insurance products to cater to individual needs and risks.
-Maintain a professional demeanor in person, over the phone, and through email.
-Gained sale and networking skills in order to develop new clientele.

 ##SKILLS
 > * Quick learner, creative problem solving.
 > * Extensive computer and typing skills.
 > * Years of customer service experience.
 > * Self taught HTML & CSS.
-> *

 ##EDUCATION & CERTIFICATION